 The Klamath River Area Report

 Klamath River weather conditions, river levels, river water quality, and the status of public trails, roads and infrastructure all impact your visit to the Klamath River area.
 We hope this compilation of resources & data links helps in your planning a safe and enjoyable visit to the Klamath River corridor and to our California guest ranch in particular.
 Our area of focus for this report will be the middle Klamath corridor between Seiad Valley and Weitchpec with a focus on Somes Bar (our home).
-This is the Klamath River Section where we live, and are most capable of providing first hand information for.
+This is the Klamath River Section where we live, and where we are most capable of providing first hand information.